jakemai0/OSCP-Cheat-Sheet/CheatSheet.md

 **Auto enumerate with (enum script of choice here:)** ```winPEAS.exe```

+**If the payload is blocked by Defender, besides trying to encode and obfuscate it, consider try a custom one and re-compile the executable**

 **Check loaded libraries --> potential DLL hijacking <-- need to restart the service/reboot the machine**

 **Execute command remotely on Remote Windows target via SMB Creds with winexe or psexec.py from Local Kali machine**